FrankReiser/ReiserRT_Core/README.md

 When the instance of the MessageQueue::AutoDispatchLock goes out of scope, the dispatch lock is released.

+Note: It is not necessary to obtain a dispatch lock if all you are doing is enqueueing a message.
+The enqueueing of a message is in itself, thread safe.

 ## Supported Platforms
 This is a CMake project and at present, GNU Linux is the only supported platform.
 Code from this project exist